<<sense of right and wrong>>

 Your conscience doesn’t stop you doing wrong; it just stops you from enjoying it

-best in love for another and compromising on integrity are like any other sins; they stir the conscience and create the warning signals of guilt – be disciplined to stop such action immediately, replacing the wrong thoughts or actions with those that are God honouring.
+like any other sins; they stir the conscience and create the warning signals of guilt – be disciplined to stop such action immediately, replacing the wrong thoughts or actions with those that are God honouring.
 It is not sin to be tempted but it is sin when wrong desires are allowed to continue unchecked.

 Self-justification is man’s way of trying to quieten a guilty conscience.
 God’s way is confession of the sin, then we can maintain a clear conscience with Him and others by doing what is right and not ignoring the tugs of the conscience (Act 23:1, 24:16; 1 Cor 10:29,30).
 When God convicts on a certain point, own up to the truth and take the necessary steps to regain, and then maintain a clean, clear conscience.